 For the lemon-thyme dressing, you will need:

-Mayo: You will need ¾ cups of mayo to for the base of this creamy dressing recipe.
+Mayo: You will need ¾ cups of mayonnaise for the base of this creamy dressing recipe.

-Olive oil: Use ⅓ cup of olive oil to help create a good dressing consistency.
+Olive oil: Use ⅓ cup of olive oil to help create a great dressing consistency.

 Lemon juice: Adding in ¼ cup of lemon juice will really add some fresh and tangy goodness to every bite.